New U of A study shows heart-brain connection in KBG syndrome

 The study's findings have already started to influence clinical practices.

-“The problem with rare disorders is that not all patients are evaluated the same way across the world,” says Voronova.
-“By showing a clear role of ANKRD11 in heart development, our work paves the way for including heart evaluations in clinical guidelines across the world.
+“The problem with rare disorders is that not all patients are evaluated the same way around the world,” says Voronova.
+“By showing a clear role of ANKRD11 in heart development, our work paves the way for including heart evaluations in clinical guidelines everywhere.
 This will help to ensure every child diagnosed with KBG syndrome will have their heart evaluated and corrected in a timely manner if needed.”

 The team’s work, together with other recent studies, has changed the clinical guidelines for KBG syndrome, which now recommend heart evaluations for children diagnosed with KBG syndrome.